 Now with my third, Praise the Lord!
 My entire pregnancy I reminded my husband not to say what he did with the first two.
 I even told him I am the one who will mostly be looking after her so I need some time for my sanity here and there so she WILL take a pacifier.
 Finally he listened!

-But before I continue with my little ones pacifier use, lets look into some facts listen on google:
+But before I continue with my little ones pacifier use, lets look into some facts listed on google:

 - Apparently studies have shown that babies who take pacifiers tend to wean sooner once they’re on solids.
 I need to look into this further, but my niece and nephews all took pacifiers and they didn’t wean themselves from the boob.
 My sister and sister in law had to wean them off.
 So I don’t feel this statement is true for all babies in the least.